francisfsjiang/WebShell/README.md

-webshell
+WebShell
 ========

-webshell - a shell on web using websoket
+WebShell - a shell on web using websoket

+Based on tornado.WebSocketHandler

 created by neveralso and brotherroot